Edwin Pearce Christy: Biography

 He operated a chain of theaters called Christy's Opera Houses in several cities.
 The name of the original group, Christy's Minstrels, was licensed for use by a new organization and became synonymous with the performance tradition of blackface minstrelsy.

-Fearful of financial reverses due to the upheaval of the American Civil War, Christy committed suicide by throwing himself from a window in his home at 78 East Eighteenth Street, one block east of Broadway, in Manhattan, New York City, on May 20, 1862.
+Fearful of financial reverses due to the upheaval of the American Civil War, Christy died by suicide by throwing himself from a window in his home at 78 East Eighteenth Street, one block east of Broadway, in Manhattan, New York City, on May 20, 1862.
 He died on May 21, 1862, of his injuries.
 He was buried in Green-Wood Cemetery in Brooklyn, New York.
 His oral last will and testament that was made while hospitalized was declared void by the surrogate court when it ruled that there were no witnesses, other than the person providing the testimony.
 In 1881 his widow died and her will was contested.

 Legacy

-Christy was first played by Al Jolson in the Foster biopic Swanee River in 1939.
+Christy was first played by William Frawley in the Foster biopic Harmony Lane (1935).
+The second actor to play Christy was Al Jolson in the Foster biopic Swanee River in 1939.
 He also wrote the lyrics to "The Yellow Rose of Texas".

 In a later biopic of the composer, the singing actor Ray Middleton portrayed Christy.